getodk/central-backend/CONTRIBUTING.md

     * As with any Node.js project, use Streams and Promises whenever dealing with I/O (reading client requests, loading things from the filesystem, database requests, etc).
     * We use [Ramda](http://ramdajs.com/) to help manipulate our data structures.
 In general, if you have algorithmic data structure work to do, look to see if Ramda has an answer that can help you.
     * We often use `for..of` loops rather than `array.forEach` because they are quite a bit faster.
 But we do still use either `array.map` or Ramda `map()` rather than build our own result arrays a lot of the time.
+    * If a function causes mutation to invisible state or to input data, we try not to return anything from that function.
 * We try to **test** (`make test`) as much of our code as possible:
     * If writing framework or utility functions that are easy to test in isolation, favor the use of **unit tests** to verify the code.
 If a function's input is very easy to directly construct or mock, for example, it is likely a good candidate for unit testing.
 You can find the existing unit tests in `/test/unit`, and you can run `make test-unit` to run only the unit tests.
     * When writing code that is more closely related to other code, **integration tests** are the best tool.
 If the inputs to a function require a lot of work to construct or mock, for example, you likely want to write an integration test.
 In addition, our integration tests are our ultimate verification that the external API works as expected: if you are making a change that affects the input or output of any HTTP API, please write an integration test for it.
 You can find the existing integration tests in `/test/integration`, and you can run `make test-integration` to run only the integration tests.